agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/getters-and-setters.md

 Modern languages compile tremendously faster than the old one, and even very large systems can be built in a few minutes.
 So you can make a change in a class structure which required recompilation, and in many cases the recompilation takes care of any possible code problem quickly and easily.

 Modern IDEs automate the kinds of changes that you might need to make, finding and fixing all the points that are accessing the changed class.
-If they can’t automate the change, they can easily list them all for you, and global search/replace can make a lot of changes really easy.
+If they can't automate the change, they can easily list them all for you, and global search/replace can make a lot of changes really easy.
 Once you know exactly what the change is, you can then make the change exactly, and end up with code that works exactly as you need it to.

 ## Not Really Needed in Many Cases

-Adding a getter and setter doesn’t actually solve anything.
+Adding a getter and setter doesn't actually solve anything.
 Consider for example changing the internal implementation of a Point class from _float_ to _double_.

 If your getter is declared as a float, then you probably want to change the getter to be a double.
 This exposes your class to all the incompatibility